Riesling: Petroleum notes in aged Riesling wines

 On release, certain Riesling wines reveal a striking petrol note (goût de pétrole in French) that is sometimes described with comparisons to kerosene, lubricant, or rubber.
-While an integral part of the aroma profile of mature Riesling and sought after by many experienced drinkers, it may be off-putting to those unaccustomed to it, and those who primarily seek young and fruity aromas in their wine.
+While an integral part of the aroma profile of mature Riesling and sought after by many experienced drinkers, it may be off-putting to those unaccustomed to it, and those who primarily seek the fruity aromas that typically characterize young Riesling wine.
+While petrol notes may be identified in Rieslings from any territory, they are most commonly found in aged Australian wines.
 The negative attitude to petrol aromas in young Riesling, and the preference for fruitier young wines of this variety, seem more common in Germany than in Alsace or on the export market, and some German producers, especially the volume-oriented ones, have even gone so far as to consider the petrol notes a defect which they try to avoid, even at the cost of producing wines that are less suited to extended cellar aging.
 In that vein, the German Wine Institute has gone so far as to omit the mentioning of "petrol" as a possible aroma on their German-language Wine Aroma Wheel, which is supposed to be specially adapted to German wines, and despite the fact that professor Ann C. Noble had included petrol in her original version of the wheel.

 The petrol note is considered to be caused by the compound 1,1,6-trimethyl-1,2-dihydronaphthalene (TDN), which during the aging process is created from carotenoid precursors by acid hydrolysis.
 The initial concentration of precursors in the wine determines the wine's potential to develop TDN and petrol notes over time.
 From what is known of the production of carotenoids in grapes, factors that are likely to increase the TDN potential are: